open5e/open5e/source/monsters/tome-of-beasts/D/dragons/void/index.rst

   see within 120 feet of it to suddenly exist in the same place.
   Space itself repels the creatures to their original positions.
-  Each creature takes 16 (3d10) force damage and is knocked prone, or takes half as much damage and is not knocked prone with a successful DC 15 Strength saving throw.
+  Each creature takes 16 (3d10) force damage and is knocked :ref:`srd:prone`, or takes half as much damage and is not knocked prone with a successful DC 15 Strength saving throw.

 Regional Effects